geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Do you think, if I, you want me to spend some time thinking about the argmax thing?
 I think that'll help you.
 Oh, sure.
-So I think that thing is tied to ...
+So I think that thing is tied to..
 So for now, to do argmax, we also need to do two paths.
 The first pass is finding the max, and the second pass is finding the index that's that.
 So I think that's similar in concept, because basically, to do one path on this, we want to loop over a range.